sa-ne/openshift4-vmware-upi/README.md

 |load\_balancer\_ip|This IP address of your load balancer (the server that HAProxy will be installed on)|
 |installation\_directory|Director containing the ignition files for our cluster|

-Under the `webserver` and `loadbalancer` group include the FQDN of each host.
-Also make sure you configure the `httpd_port` variable for the web server host.
-In this example, the web server that will serve up installation artifacts and the load balancer (HAProxy) are the same host.
+Under the `helper` group include the FQDN for your helper node.
+Also make sure you configure the `httpd_port` variable and IP address.

 For the individual node configuration, be sure to update the hosts in the `pg` hostgroup.
 Several parameters will need to be changed for _each_ host including `ip`, `memory`, etc. Match up your VMware environment with the inventory file.